madiitch/portfolio/README.md

 - Demo style: works as a no-API rule-based summarizer and can be extended to external model providers
 - Folder: [`llm-lit-summarizer`](./llm-lit-summarizer)

-## Why This Portfolio Works For Freelance

-- Each project is scoped like a client deliverable, not just a notebook experiment
-- Code is organized by use case with runnable scripts and outputs
-- Technical work is paired with business context so non-technical buyers can understand value fast
-- The repo is honest about limitations and leaves clear extension paths for production work

 ## Quick Start